hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

   * teamChance (array of integer): percentage chances for determining the foil of an opened NFT instance (see notes below)
   * numRolls (integer >= 1 and <= 10): maximum possible number of re-rolls if a random category / rarity / team throw results in no NFT instance types to choose from (see notes below)

-**Notes on editions:** when you call registerPack for the first time with a particular edition number, the editionName parameter is required.
+**Editions:** when you call registerPack for the first time with a particular edition number, the editionName parameter is required.
 If you then call registerPack again for the same edition (it's perfectly OK to have many different packs that all open the same edition), the editionName parameter will be ignored (you don't have to provide it, and if you do it won't have any effect).
 To change an edition name later on, use the updateEdition action.
 Edition numbers, by convention, should start at 0 and be incremented by 1 for each new edition (although you are not forced to follow this convention).

-The following procedure is followed when a pack is opened, to generate each NFT instance contained within the pack:
+**Pack opening:** the following procedure is followed when a pack is opened, to generate each NFT instance contained within the pack:

 1. Pick a random foil, category, team, and rarity, according to the configured percent chances.
 2. Randomly select an instance type that has the chosen category, team, and rarity.